 Betty looked benignly at the rest of us.
 "Robert, I bet you taste good.
 Of course, to deal with your needs I'll rephrase.
 Clinton does not understand why she lost.
 She is quite candid at least about that, and the admission strikes me as unusual."

-Robert spoke again: "It is unusual for a public figure (as humans call the few of their species whose opinions are supposed to matter) to admit to not understanding something.
+Robert spoke again: "It is unusual for a public figure to admit to not understanding something.
 My question is, why actually did she lose?"

 "Then what kind of agenda would help the American malaise?" asked Betty.

 I answered: "An agenda about things that are actually happening, like the AI and bioengineering revolutions that threaten to drive humans extinct."

 Silence reigned again as we drifted into personal thoughts.

 Finally Gandalf spoke, "On the subject of war, I find it ironic that, especially in the 1960's, the anti-war population made up much of the fan base of Lord of the Rings, which is, of course, a war story, among the most violent you'll ever read."